zainibeats/homelab-services/README.md

 # homelab-services

-This repository contains Docker Compose configurations for various self-hosted services used in my homelab.
-The infrastructure is distributed across multiple dedicated machines for optimal performance and isolation:
+This repository contains Docker Compose configurations for various self-hosted services used in my first homelab.
+The infrastructure is distributed across multiple dedicated machines for isolation (and lack of resources):

 ## 🖥️ Infrastructure Overview